Akshatha-Mohan/Economic-consequences-of-mental-health/README.md

 # Economic-consequences-of-mental-health
 Mental health plays a vital role in the economic development of a country.
-The importance of mental wellness is often ignored and overlooked; it is one of the most costly forms of sickness and can lead to a decline in the perpetual growth of a country.
+The importance of mental wellness is often ignored and overlooked; it is one of the most costly forms of sickness and can lead to a decline in perpetual growth of a country.